The story so far.....

 When the club restarted after the war, games continued to be played on Victoria Park, until the present ground was bought at Welford Road in 1960, opened by R.J.Barr, 17th December 1960

 In 1973 south formed the Mini/Junior section within the club, this has been extremely successful over the years and has resulted in many lads breaking through into the senior teams.

 Perhaps the most notable are Harry Ellis, current scrum half for the Leicester Tigers, England and The Lions and Dan Cole, current prop for Leicester Tigers and England

-SSE RFU National League » SSE National League 3 Midlands
+RFU National League » National League 3 Midlands

 Last updated Monday 17th November, 12:15